3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 Add this to your `printer.cfg` preferably BEFORE you include the macros.

-#### IMPORTANT: Be sure to comment out any other [save_variables] already in your printer.cfg, if you don't the system will keep asking to extract the files every restart because it can't update the demon_vars.cfg status variable.
+#### IMPORTANT: Be sure to comment out any other [save_variables] already in your printer.cfg, if you don't the system can't update the demon_vars.cfg variable file.

 ```
 [save_variables]